MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-configure-encryption-powershell.md

 # Configure column encryption in-place with PowerShell
 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 This article provides the steps for setting the target Always Encrypted configuration for database columns using the [Set-SqlColumnEncryption](/powershell/sqlserver/sqlserver/vlatest/set-sqlcolumnencryption) cmdlet (in the *SqlServer* PowerShell module).
 The **Set-SqlColumnEncryption** cmdlet modifies both the schema of the target database as well as the data stored in the selected columns.
 The data stored in a column can be encrypted, re-encrypted, or decrypted, depending on the specified target encryption settings for the columns and the current encryption configuration.
-To trigger in-place cryptographic operations using an enclave, **Set-SqlColumnEncryption** must use a database connection created using a connection string with the Attestation Protocol and the Attestation URL keywords, which are required for enclave attestation.
+To trigger in-place cryptographic operations using an enclave, **Set-SqlColumnEncryption** must use a database connection created using a connection string with the Attestation Protocol and optionally the Attestation URL keywords.

 ## Prerequisites